Getafe CF: Stadium

-Getafe play at the Coliseum Alfonso Pérez, located in Getafe.
+Getafe play at the Estadio Coliseum, located in Getafe.
 Its pitch dimensions are 105x70 metres.
 The stadium was inaugurated on 1 January 1998, named after the Spanish international (and of Real Madrid fame) Alfonso Pérez.
 Though he never played for or against Getafe, or even in the stadium, he is perhaps the most famous footballer to come out of the area and was at the height of his career during the mid-1990s.

 Before playing in the Coliseum, Getafe played their home matches at the nearby Estadio de las Margaritas, part of the greater Sports City of Las Margaritas.
 The Coliseum was subsequently built as a natural extension to the much smaller facilities at Las Margaritas.
 Since its foundation, the stadium has had numerous renovations, and now seats 14,400 people and several thousand more standing.
 As such, the exact capacity is variable and ambiguous.
 Getafe generally fill the stadium for local matches against Real and Atlético Madrid, as well as against Barcelona, most famously in the 2006–07 Cup semi-final.
 For the first time in their history, Getafe pre-sold out the whole of the Coliseum before their second leg match against Bayern Munich in the UEFA Cup quarter-final.

-Getafe club president Ángel Torres expressed interest in upgrading the Coliseum to a much greater 20,000 seat arena, in conjunction with Madrid's bid for the 2012 Olympic Games.
+Getafe club president Ángel Torres expressed interest in upgrading the Coliseum to a much greater 20,000-seat arena, in conjunction with Madrid's bid for the 2012 Olympic Games.
 The failure of this bid and poor crowd averages put this redevelopment in doubt.

 Getafe use the nearby Sports City when training.
 These facilities include several training pitches with both grass and artificial turf, full medical rooms and recuperation facilities.